Best Tools for Checking YouTube Affiliate Links in 2026

 Is there a free tool to check YouTube affiliate links?

-You can check links manually for free, and Youfiliate offers a free initial scan of your channel.
+You can check links manually for free.
+Youfiliate’s free tier includes 10 smart links with unlimited clicks, geo-targeting, deep linking, and 24/7 health monitoring — so you can convert your most important affiliate links to smart links and have them continuously monitored at no cost.
 Bulk link checkers like Dead Link Checker are free but require you to manually extract URLs from your descriptions first — they can’t connect to YouTube directly.

 How often should I scan my YouTube affiliate links?